benlue/jsonfp/README.md

     // or simply
     jsonfp.apply(input, program);

-_program_ should be a JSON-fp program and _input_ can be any value. _Context_ is a plain object to act as an additional data channel to a program.
+_program_ should be a JSON-FP program and _input_ can be any value. _Context_ is a plain object to act as an additional data channel to a program.

 ## Format
-A JSON-fp program is a JSON object with a single property.
+A JSON-FP expression is a JSON object with a single property.
 The property key is the "operator" which works on the input data while the property value specifies options to that operator.
-So a JSON-fp program is as simple as:
+So a JSON-FP expression is as simple as:

     {op: options}

-The interesting part is that _options_ can be yet another JSON-fp program.
+The interesting part is that _options_ can be yet another JSON-FP expression.
 A typical example would be the case of applying the "map" operator.
 Assuming we have a list of documents and we want to remove all properties but the title property for each document.
-Below is what you can do with JSON-fp:
+Below is what you can do with JSON-FP:

     "map": {
     	def: {"pick": "title"}
     }

-By substituting options with a JSON-fp program, an expression as simple as {op: options} can turn into a really sophisticated application.
+By substituting options with another JSON-FP expression, an expression as simple as {op: options} can turn into a really sophisticated application.

 ### Applying input
-When running a JSON-fp program, you have to provide the initial input data.
+When running a JSON-FP program, you have to provide the initial input data.
 After that, the input data flow will become implicit.
 For example, when operators are chained, input data will be fed to the beginning of the chain and every operator will get its input from the output of its predecesor.
-Another example is the 'map' operator which will iterate through its own input (should be an array or a collection) and feed each element as the input to its child expression.
-In other words, the parent expression will decide how to provide input to its child expressions without needing explicit specifications by programmers.
+Another example is the 'map' operator which will iterate through its input (should be an array or a collection) and feed each element as the input to its child expression.
+In other words, the parent expression will decide how to provide input to its child expressions without needing explicit specifications by application developers.

-However, sometimes it may be convenient or even necessary to explicitly specify input to a JSON-fp expression.
+However, sometimes it may be convenient or even necessary to explicitly specify input to a JSON-FP expression.
 In that case, you can do the following:

     var  expr = {
         	_input: INPUT_TO_THE_EXPRESSION
         	_expr: THE_ACTUATION_JSON-FP_EXPRESSION
          };

-In other words, you can wrap up a JSON-fp expression with another plain object and specify the input in that object.
+In other words, you can wrap up a JSON-FP expression with another plain object and specify the input in that object.

 ### Evaluation
-Anything that you send as an expression to JSON-fp will be evaluated recursively until a scalar is found.
+Anything that you send as an expression to JSON-FP will be evaluated recursively until a scalar is found.
 For example:

     var  expr = {name: 'David'},
     	 result = jsonfp.apply('Jones', expr);